jricica2/mkdocs/docs/proxmox/emailalerts.md

 echo "This is a test message sent from postfix on my Proxmox Server" | mail -s "Test Email from Proxmox" your-email@gmail.com
 ```

+## Fix/Change the From: Name from "root"

-11. To fix/change the From: name to show as something other than "root", update and install the PCRE pre-requisite
+1. To fix/change the From: name to show as something other than "root", update and install the PCRE pre-requisite
 ```bash
 apt update
 ```